swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 Now that the drift alert system is in place, the monitoring workflow opens a GitHub issue whenever drift exceeds the thresholds defined in `src/monitor.py`.
 The issue records the drift score, links to the Evidently dashboard, and lists the next steps.
-It flags that something changed; the team still has to decide what to do about it.
+It flags that something changed but the team still has to decide what to do about it.

 This chapter shows how to review that issue and choose one of three actions: